KordingLab/KordingLab.github.io/_people/josh_glaser.md

 ### Background

-* I am currently a PhD candidate in the Northwestern University Integrated Neuroscience (NUIN) program.
+* I recently finished my PhD in the Northwestern University Integrated Neuroscience (NUIN) program.
 * As an undergraduate, I majored in Physics and Math at the University of Illinois Urbana-Champaign.

 <hr>